Bikini in popular culture: Performances

-MTV Video Music Award (VMA) 2013 had pop stars Lady Gaga and Miley Cyrus appearing on stage in bikinis.
+At the MTV Video Music Award (VMA) in 2013, pop stars Lady Gaga and Miley Cyrus appeared on stage in bikinis.
 Gaga appeared in a white seashell string bikini and Cyrus in a flesh colored latex bikini.
 Pop star Britney Spears, who won a Celebuzz poll as the best bikini body over Kate Upton, Jessica Alba and Holly Madison and stripped down a to black bikini in Late Show Top Ten List hosted by David Letterman, performed at VMA 2007 in a rhinestone bikini.
 Pop star Beyoncé Knowles, winner of the VH1 celebrity bikini award in 2012, appeared on the cover of Sports Illustrated Swimsuit Issue (February 2013) and modeled for H&M bikini line (Summer 2013), including a black two-piece bikini with tassels that she helped design.

 Music videos

 Pop stars Nicki Minaj and Rihanna donned bikinis for the music videos in 2012.
 Minaj wore a neon pink bikini for "Starships" and Rihanna wore a micro bikini for "Where Have You Been".